Latest Construction Material Rates in Pakistan (2026 Update)

 2. Latest Construction Material Rates in Pakistan (2026)

-Below is a general construction material price list for Pakistan, based on market averages across major cities, including Islamabad, Rawalpindi, Lahore, and Karachi.
+Below is a general building material price list for Pakistan, based on market averages across major cities, including Islamabad, Rawalpindi, Lahore, and Karachi.

 Material